nasa-gibs/onearth-image-analytics/README.md

-# gibs-image-analytics
+# OnEarth Image Analytics

-This is a Flask web-server integrated into the OnEarth Docker network for serving on-demand analytics from GIBS imagery.
+This is a Flask web-server integrated into the OnEarth Docker network for serving on-demand analytics and image resampling from OnEarth imagery.
 This includes image filters, correlations, time-series data, and more.

 ## Installation